 Here’s a fun fact.
 Did you know that Denver, Colorado, was once one of the most innovative cities in the world when it came to pedestrian safety?

 It’s true.
 In the 1940s visionary traffic engineer Henry Barnes retooled the stop lights in downtown Denver so that auto traffic would come to a halt in all directions, long enough for pedestrians to cross an intersection — diagonally, if they wished.
 Barnes wasn’t the first to try such a thing (similar systems were tested in Kansas City and Vancouver), but he popularized the concept of an “exclusive pedestrian interval,” also known as a Barnes Dance.
-When he became traffic commissioner in New York City and introduced the Barnes Dance to foot-weary Manhattanites, he was hailed as a hero — but also criticized for interfering with the city’s relentless flow of cars, buses, and taxis.
+When he became traffic commissioner in New York City and introduced the Barnes Dance to foot-weary Manhattanites, he was hailed as a hero — but also criticized for interfering with the city of Denver’s relentless flow of cars, buses, and taxis.

-City officials are seeking to address the problem in a number of ways, including sidewalk improvements, better lighting and crosswalks, and traffic “calming” strategies.
+Denver city officials are seeking to address the problem in a number of ways, including sidewalk improvements, better lighting and crosswalks, and traffic “calming” strategies.
 But there are steps you can take yourself to make your pedestrian journeys a bit safer, beyond just “looking both ways.”
 Some key pedestrian survival tips:

-Many auto-pedestrian crashes occur because the person on foot isn’t where the driver expects — for example, stepping out between cars in the middle of a block (also known as jaywalking).
+Many auto-pedestrian crashes occur because the person on foot isn’t where the driver expects — for example, the pedestrian steps out between cars in the middle of a block (also known as jaywalking).
 Even if you are using the designated crossing and have a signal beckoning you to proceed, don’t assume that driver making a California turn sees you or plans to stop.
 Wave and make eye contact, if possible, before putting your body in the path of mechanized vehicles.

-Make yourself visible.
 If you’re a pedestrian commuter, maybe you prefer charcoal suits.
 But dark colors can become unintentional camouflage as twilight turns to evening.
 Wear something bright, or even a highly reflective jacket, if you’re planning to be out in challenging light conditions.

 With drivers keeping to the right, you should keep to your left, the better to see what is headed toward you and to make adjustments as needed to keep out of their way.
 If there’s not enough shoulder for you to proceed comfortably, you really ought to find a different way to go.

 Talking or texting on a cell phone, listening to music so loud that you can’t hear traffic sounds around you — anything that takes your attention away from your surroundings is going to raise the risk level.
 Come on, get serious.
 We’re walking here!

-THE CAR ACCIDENT ATTORNEYS AT FDAZAR
+THE PEDESTRIAN ACCIDENT ATTORNEYS AT FDAZAR